gofynd/fdk-client-golang/documentation/PLATFORM.md

 #### addToThemeLibrary
-Add theme to theme library
+Add a theme to the theme library

 ```golang